All about the budget and prices of a trip to Chile!

 Bars and cafes

-In bars and cafes prices vary greatly depending on affluent or touristic districts.
+In bars and cafes, prices vary a lot depending on the rather affluent or touristy neighborhoods of Chile.

-Generally speaking, a schop (half a pint of beer) costs $3.25 USD.
+Generally speaking, a pint (half a beer) costs 4.50 USD.

 Unlike in the U.S., here craft beers are often cheaper than the big imported brands, and they are delicious!
 A bottle of foreign beer costs on average $3.70 USD per 12 oz.

 In Chile, there is no tax on local wines, which makes the price of a glass or bottle of wine much cheaper!
-An average bottle of wine will only cost you about $12 USD.
+An average bottle of wine will cost you around 15,000 pesos.
 A glass (which is also much more generous than in the US), is worth an average of $6 USD.

 Tourist activities and excursions

-In the realm of tourism activities, there is no rule that applies everywhere.
-The majority of national parks have entrance fees.
+In the field of tourist activities, there is no rule that applies everywhere.
+The majority of Chile’s national centres have paid admissions.

 Here is a non-exhaustive list of the cost of entry to some of the most famous natural parks:

-In terms of the guided excursions, the prices vary according to your needs and wishes.
+For organized excursions, prices vary from one to three times depending on your needs.
 The cheapest option will always be a group tour with a Spanish-speaking guide.
 Prices will increase with an English-speaking guide.
 The smaller the number of participants, the more expensive the activity will be.
 A tour with a private English-speaking guide in their car will therefore be the least economical option, but surely the highest quality and most informative.
 It’s up to you to choose what suits you!

 Now you know more about the cost and budget to plan for your trip to Chile.
-But to really organize your finances according to the type of trip you desire, let’s move on to specifically focus on a small budget and an all-inclusive trip with an agency.
+But to really organize your money according to the trip you are preparing: let’s move on to specific low-budget and tailor-made travel focuses with a local travel agency and without intermediaries.

 Chile on the cheap